kmdlogic/kmd-logic-document-generation-client/docs/Generation/GenerationAndConversionApi.md

 where:

-* `subscriptionId` identifies a KMD Logic subscription;
-* `configurationId` identifies a KMD Logic Document Generation configuration belonging to that subscription;
+* `configurationId` identifies a KMD Logic Document Generation configuration belonging to the client's subscription;
 * `hierarchyPath` encodes the hierarchy of possible template sources not including the master location ([Hierarchy Path](../HierarchyPath.md));
 * `templateId` identifies the name of the document generation template;
 * `twoLetterIsoLanguageName` specifies a language code in ISO 639-1 format (eg. en, da);